Alberto Moleiro: Villarreal

 On 17 June 2025, after Las Palmas' relegation, Moleiro signed a five-year contract with Villarreal CF in the top tier.
+He made an immediate impact in his first season with the club, earning two Under‑23 Player of the Month awards for October and November.
+Moleiro quickly secured a place in the starting eleven and contributed to Villarreal’s strong opening to the campaign.
+Later that year, on 27 September, he scored his first goal for the club in a 1–0 victory over Athletic Bilbao.

 International career

 Moleiro first appeared with the Spain under-19 team in September 2021, in two friendlies against Mexico.
 He scored his first goal for the side on 16 November, in a 6–0 rout of Azerbaijan.

+Moleiro received his first call-up to the under-21 level in September 2022 for two friendly matches against Romania and Norway.
+He made his debut in the former match, coming on as a substitute in the 84th minute, replacing Beñat Turrientes.

+In 2025, Moleiro was named in the squad for the 2025 UEFA European Under-21 Championship in Slovakia.

 Style of play

 Despite being often compared to fellow Las Palmas youth graduate Pedri, Moleiro plays in a more advanced role as an attacking midfielder.
 Rather small in height, he is praised for his verticality, capacity to associate with teammates and shooting ability.